biya-coin/biyaliquid-docs/.gitbook/developers/injectived/advanced.md

 # Commands

-This section describes the commands available from `injectived`, the command line interface that connects a running `injectived` process (node).
+This section describes the commands available from `biyaliquidd`, the command line interface that connects a running `biyaliquidd` process (node).

 {% hint style="info" %}
-Several `injectived` commands require subcommands, arguments, or flags to operate.
-To view this information, run the `injectived` command with the `--help` or `-h` flag.
+Several `biyaliquidd` commands require subcommands, arguments, or flags to operate.
+To view this information, run the `biyaliquidd` command with the `--help` or `-h` flag.
 See `query` or `tx` for usage examples of the help flag.

-For the `chain-id` argument, `injective-1` should be used for mainnet, and `injective-888` should be used for testnet.
+For the `chain-id` argument, `biyaliquid-1` should be used for mainnet, and `biyaliquid-888` should be used for testnet.
 {% endhint %}

 ### `add-genesis-account`